gregnordin/openscad_for_microfluidics/polychannel/notes-polychannel.md

     - The bottom line is to embed a lot of the microfluidic design choices into these functions defined for this specific microfluidic design.
     - Set in stone in the function:
         - Shape
-        - Size
+        - Size (put it in the x-y plane with normal vector and rotate it to desired tangent direction?
+Play with different x-y dimensions and tangent directions to make sure it always does what I expect.)
         - N plates
     - Input into function:
         - Straight channel:
             - Length
             - Tangent vector
-            - N plates = 2
+            - N plates = 1
         - Circular arc bend:
             - Start position
             - End position